 If you are a beneficial owner and hold Stock in street name through a broker or other nominee and do not return the voting instruction card, the broker or other nominee will vote your Stock on each matter at the Annual Meeting for which he or she has the requisite discretionary authority.
-Under applicable rules, brokers have the discretion to vote on routine matters, such as the ratification of the selection of independent registered public accounting firms.
-Because of recent changes to these rules, the uncontested election of directors at a stockholder meeting is no longer considered a routine matter.
-Also, these rules have been changed to prohibit broker discretionary authority with respect to votes on executive compensation.
-Therefore, brokers do not have the discretion to vote on the uncontested election of directors or on any advisory vote regarding the Company's executive compensation.
+Under applicable rules, brokers have the discretion to vote on routine matters, such as the ratification of the selection of independent registered public accounting firms, and do not have the discretion to vote on non-routine matters.
+Because the uncontested election of directors, and any advisory vote regarding the Company's executive compensation are considered non-routine matters, brokers will not have the discretion to vote on such matters at the Annual Meeting.